scottwillson/dawn-patrol/README.md

 * Encapsulate integration test running in a simple script
 * staging integration test needs to fetch real event ID and expect correct count
 * Ensure EchoServer event emitters are cleaned up in tests
-* Batch inserts from Rails server response
+* Batch inserts from Master server response
 * add racing_association_id
 * consider timestamp on inserts (do update if newer)
 * Need updated_at and created_at from source and self